 Here’s where you’ll find answers to all of your questions about Sage fly rods!

 Sage is owned by Far Bank Enterprises, a Seattle-based investor bank who also own Redington and RIO.
 Don Green and Bruce Kirschner created the company and ran it until 1994.

 All Sage rods are made at the original company headquarters at Bainbridge Island, Washington, where Sage has more than 175 employees.

-What it gains in power and performance, it lacks in precision at the close range, however.
-If you like to fish small streams or you want a very lightweight rod, check out our other rod reviews at Fly Fisher Pro to find the perfect fly rod for you.
+While it may lack precision at close range, its power and performance compensate for this minor shortcoming.
+If you prefer fishing in small streams or desire a lightweight rod, our other rod reviews on Fly Fisher Pro might help you find the perfect fly rod for your needs.

-Found this Sage Pulse 7wt review helpful?
-We’d love it if you could give it a share on Facebook or Twitter!
+Found this review helpful?
+Show us some love by sharing it on Facebook or Twitter!
 Feel free to drop us a comment or email with suggestions for our next article or review, too.